nisarnabeel/nisarnabeel.github.io/index.md

 ---

 ## About
-I am a Researcher in the field of Integrated sensing and communication at imec Belgium.The goal of research is to enable device-free interactivity in Extended reality application using mmWave ISAC.
+I am a Researcher in the field of Integrated sensing and communication at imec Belgium.The goal of research is to enable device-free interactivity in Extended reality applications using mmWave ISAC.

 ## Education
 - Ph.D., Integrated communication and Sensing *(Ongoing)* |